dennisdevio/milestone-project-1/README.md

 ### Repository
 This project reposity is hosted on
 - [GitHub](https://github.com/) and can be found [here](https://github.com/tetrapak-dev/milestone-project-1)

+### Results and Conclusion
+I had no prior experience building a website like this.
+The whole process was quite confusing in the beginning and midway through I felt I was short on time.
+In conclusion, the features not implemented and the few bugs left could have been avoided with better planning but there are no major issues, the site is live and I am quite happy with the result.
+This experience has thaught me a lot and I am looking forward to MS2!

 ## Credits
 - [Stack Overflow](https://stackoverflow.com/)